 Controversy And Criticisms

-While the DSM is recognized by many as an authoritative and reputable text on the classifications of mental disorders, there are some detractors who criticize it for leaving more objectively scientific metrics to be desired in is criteria.
+The DSM is recognized by many as an authoritative and reputable text on the classifications of mental disorders.
+There are some detractors who criticize it for leaving more objectively scientific metrics to be desired in is criteria.

 The shades of doubt some have cast over the DSM have often been related the inherent subjectivity of some its claims, which could pose a challenge to any definitive claims of validity.

 In addition to subjectivity in terms of defining pathological conditions, organizations such as the National Institutes of Health have also criticized the DSM for its arguable focus on superficial symptoms.

 With the release of the DSM-5, the American Psychiatric Association instituted a financial conflict disclosure policy.
 Almost 70% of the DSM’s task force members reported having financial relationships with pharmaceutical companies.
 Only 57% of the DSM-IV task force members had pharmaceutical ties.
 This increase indicates that transparency doesn’t necessarily remove bias.

 An article published by Lisa Cosgrove and Sheldon Krimsky in 2012 illustrates why this is concerning.
 When looking at mental health disorders where pharmacological treatment is the first-line intervention, an alarming number of work group members have ties to the pharmaceutical industry.